 Profile of a personal trainer

 Most PT’s go into this job because of their love for fitness and sport.
 Some trainers have an inspirational backstory, such as they have lost a lot of weight themselves or overcome a bad injury.
 However, EuropeActive state in their book Essentials for Personal Trainers that 50% of personal trainers throw in the towel after just 12 months.
-This post is dedicated to helping you run a successful personal trainer business.
+This post is dedicated to helping you avoid this and aid you to run a successful personal trainer business.

-Here are some tips to set you apart from the average PT, they will help you grow your personal trainer business.
+This post focuses on getting the most out of your PT qualification.
+Here are some tips and marketing strategies to set you apart from the average PT, which will help you grow your personal trainer business.

 Do your market research